Helena Snakenborg: Marchioness of Northampton

 In London, they settled at Bedford House.
 On their arrival many prominent members of the English nobility received the party, including Queen Elizabeth.
 Helena Snakenborg caught the interest of the elderly (then 52 years old) Marquess of Northampton, who soon started to court her.

 Margravine Cecilia left England in April 1566 in order to escape her creditors.
 Helena then became one of the maids of honour to Queen Elizabeth I, and remained in the country for the rest of her life.
 She was promoted to gentlewoman of the royal privy chamber.
 She was subsequently granted many privileges, such as her own lodgings at Hampton Court Palace, servants, and a horse.
+A record of Elizabeth's wardrobe notes that Helena was given a French-style gown of russet velvet in February 1567.
+She signed her name for this gift as "Ellin Wlfs".

 Lord Northampton hoped to marry Helena but there was a difficulty because his first, though divorced, wife Anne Bourchier, 7th Baroness Bourchier, was still living.
 They had divorced in 1552, and he had since remarried, his second wife having died in 1565; however, the Church of England did not acknowledge subsequent marriages of divorced persons until the death of the previous spouse.
 Anne died in 1571, and Northampton married Helena almost immediately, with the queen's approval.

-The wedding took place in May 1571 in Elizabeth's presence in the queen's closet at Whitehall Palace, and the couple divided their time between their houses in Guildford, Surrey, and at Stanstead Hall, Essex.
+The wedding took place on 6 May 1571 in Elizabeth's presence in the queen's closet at Whitehall Palace, and for the few months of their marriage, the couple divided their time between their houses in Guildford, Surrey, and at Stanstead Hall, Essex.
 They had no children.
-The marquess died suddenly on 28 October 1571.
-The Dowager Marchioness Helena had received a substantial dower and in 1574 she was granted the manor of Hemingford Grey by the Queen.
+The marquess died suddenly on 28 October 1571, five months after the marriage.
+Nothampton had not yet provided Helena with a jointure, and his estate reverted (escheated) to the crown, so she was left with little financial support.
+Elizabeth I stepped in and paid for Northampton’s funeral.
+She gave Helena lands worth £400 a year and gave her a job in her privy chamber.
+In 1574 she was granted the manor of Hemingford Grey by the Queen.